FREE 5-Ingredient Recipe EBook

-Why You’ll Love This Mexican Shrimp Cocktail Recipe
+Why You’ll Love My Mexican Shrimp Cocktail Recipe

-This section explains how to choose the ingredients for the best shrimp cocktail, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my Mexican shrimp cocktail recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

 Shrimp: